4th of July Featured in

 Natick has an annual Fourth of July celebration featuring a pancake breakfast from 7 am to noon at the First Congregational Church.
 Simultaneously, the annual 4th of July parade begins at 9 am at Wilson Middle School and travels down Route 27.

-4th of July Celebrations in Worcester (canceled for 2020)
+4th of July Celebrations in Worcester (canceled in 2021)

 Worcester holds festivities at East Park on Shrewsbury Street in the afternoon.
 There is Kids Korner and food vendors.
 A flag-raising ceremony at 7:40 pm is followed by the concert of Massachusetts Symphony Orchestra or other classical music.
 A fantastic fireworks display is launched at 9:30 pm.

-4th of July Celebrations in Amherst (canceled for 2020)
+4th of July Celebrations in Amherst (unconfirmed in 2021)

 Amherst has an elaborate program to celebrate Fourth of July that includes a pie-eating contest, hot air balloon rides, and lots of kids' activities like face painting, clowns, bounce houses, a carnival with rides, raffles, and climbing walls.
 The day ends with a fireworks display.